The Army National Guard is a modern operational force ready to respond to homeland emergencies as well as combat and peacekeeping needs abroad.

 - 8 division headquarters

-- 2,800 readiness centers (armories) in every zip code in the country
+- More than 2,500 readiness centers (armories) in nearly every zip code in the country

 - 28 Brigade Combat Teams (infantry, heavy and stryker)

-- 14 functional brigades (military police and chemical)
+- 50 functional brigades and groups (military police and chemical)

 Administered by the National Guard Bureau (a joint bureau of the departments of the Army and Air Force), the Army National Guard has both federal and state responsibilities.